 Section 2.
 Purpose.
 The purpose of this Section shall be to promote the objectives of the State Bar of Texas within the field of government law practice.

 Section 1.
 Members.
 Any member in good standing of the State Bar of Texas, upon the payment of dues for the current year, shall be enrolled as a member of this Section.

 Section 2.
 Annual Dues.
 The annual dues that each member of this Section shall be required to pay shall be set from time to time by the members of the Council of this Section with the approval of the Directors of the State Bar of Texas.
 The annual dues shall be due and payable in advance each year concurrently with the payment of the regular annual dues of the State Bar of Texas.

 Section 3.
 Termination of Membership.
 Any member of this Section whose annual dues shall be more than six months delinquent or who ceases to be a member in good standing of the State Bar of Texas shall thereupon cease to be a member of this Section.

 Officers and Council

 Section 2.
 Council.
-There shall be a Council composed of fourteen voting members: the officers, the Immediate Past Chair, and nine other general Council members.
+There shall be a Council composed of fourteen voting members: the officers and nine other general Council members.
 The general Council members shall serve three-year terms.
-The Webmaster, the Newsletter Editor, and the Assistant Newsletter Editor shall be non-voting ex officio members of the Council.
+The Webmaster, the Newsletter Editor, and the Assistant Newsletter Editor, or their functional equivalent if held under a different title or combined with other functions, shall be non-voting ex officio members of the Council, unless these offices are held by a regular Council member, in which case, they shall have their regular voting rights as Council members.
 The President and the President-Elect of the State Bar of Texas shall be non-voting ex officio members of the Council.